og-cz/bantaybayan/README.md

 - Bantay Bayan branding throughout the interface

 ### Color Scheme
-- Primary color palette featuring red and blue tones inspired by the Secret flag
+- Primary color palette featuring red and blue tones inspired by the Philippine flag
 - Red accents for primary buttons, highlights, and important elements
 - Blue accents for secondary buttons, links, and navigation elements
 - Consistent application of red and blue colors across all major UI components: